Tonzi254/wk2-independent-project/README.md

 Known Bugs: None

-Technologies used: HTML, CSS and VSCodium

-Support and contact details: Please send an e-mail to dante_dot_skilz_at_gmail_dot_com
+Technologies used: HTML, JavaScript, CSS and VSCodium Support and contact details: Please send an e-mail to dante_dot_skilz_at_gmail_dot_com

 License Information: